Neo-Rxn/Sprint2-Challenge/readme.md

 This challenge allow us to get acquainted to DOM Manipulation and array manipulation using only vanilla javascript and improve our abilities with CSS.

+Dark Mode

 ![imagename](./src/resources/images/darkMode.png)
+Light Mode

 ![imagename](./src/resources/images/lightMode.png)
+Mobile

 ![imagename](./src/resources/images/mobile.png)

-The web was built based on the backlog document provided
+The web was built based on the backlog and Figma documents provided, also the data was extracted from API provided.

+To run the project:

+- Clone this repo
+- Start an empty workspace on Vscode
+- Add the project to the workspace
+- Run a liveServer instance
+- Now on the web browser should appear the project running